Karelian question

 Map showing areas ceded by Finland to the Soviet Union; Porkkala was returned to Finland in 1956.

-The Karelian question or Karelian issue (Karjala-kysymys, Karelska frågan, Карельский вопрос) is a dispute in Finnish politics over whether to try to regain control over eastern Karelia and other territories ceded to the Soviet Union in the Winter War and the Continuation War.
-Despite the name "Karelian question", the term may refer also to the return of Petsamo, ceded parts of Salla and Kuusamo, and four islands in the Gulf of Finland.
+The Karelian question or Karelian issue (Karjala-kysymys, Karelska frågan, Карельский вопрос) is a dispute in Finnish politics over whether to try to regain control over the section of Karelia ceded to the Soviet Union in the Moscow Peace Treaty.
+Despite the name "Karelian question", the term may refer also to the return of Petsamo (ceded in the Moscow Armistice), ceded parts of Salla and Kuusamo, and four islands in the Gulf of Finland.
 Sometimes the phrase "debate on the return of the ceded territories" (luovutettujen alueiden palautuskeskustelu, debatten om tillbakalämningen av de avträdda territorierna) is used.
 The Karelian question remains a matter of public debate rather than a political issue.